Google Pixel 6 vs Pixel 5a: main differences

 Google Pixel 6 vs Pixel 5a: Design

-Google has unveiled the Pixel 6 design back months before its official event.
-And yes, it was a shocker - unlike previous years, there are major differences in Google’s approach to premium phone design.
-The Pixel 5a, however, conserves what has become in the recent year a recognizable Pixel look.
+Google has unveiled the Pixel 6 design months before its official event.
+And yes, it was a shocker at the time - unlike previous years, there are major differences in Google’s approach to premium phone design.
+The Pixel 5a, however, conserves what has become in the recent year a recognizable and minimalistic Pixel look.

 On the other hand, the Pixel 5a, unveiled August 17, 2021, sports a simple and minimalistic look, quite similar to the Pixel 4a, Pixel 4a 5G, and the Pixel 5.
 The phone has a unibody aluminum design with the fingerprint sensor on the back and a rectangular camera bump.
 The aluminum of the body is covered by a thick bio-resin layer that eliminates the cold feel of a metal phone and is rather comfortable to hold.
 However, the black unibody makes the Pixel 5a the fourth Google phone with the same looks.